michaelchi08/prototype/docs/estimation/error_state_kalman_filter.md

 a notion of true, nominal and error state values, the true-state being expressed as a suitable composition of the nominal and error states.
-The idea is to consider the nominal state as a large-signal (integrable in a non-linear fashion) and hte error-state as a small signal (thus linearly integrable and suitable for linear-Guassian filtering).
+The idea is to consider the nominal state as a large-signal (integrable in a non-linear fashion) and the error-state as a small signal (thus linearly integrable and suitable for linear-Guassian filtering).

 The error-state filter can be explained as follows.
 On one side,